github/codeql-coding-standards/c/cert/src/rules/CON34-C/AppropriateThreadObjectStorageDurations.md

 ## Implementation notes

 This query does not consider Windows implementations or OpenMP implementations.
 This query is primarily about excluding cases wherein the storage duration of a variable is appropriate.
 As such, this query is not concerned if the appropriate synchronization mechanisms are used, such as sequencing calls to `thrd_join` and `free`.
-An audit query is supplied to handle those cases.
+An audit query is supplied to handle some of those cases.

 ## References